One-Sided Friendship: Effects On Mental Health & Other Friendships

 Not all healthy friendships between friends necessarily include an equal amount of communication.
 However, if one person always initiates conversation or keeps conversations going, it may be a one-sided friendship.
 Below are a few other signs of a one-sided friendship.

 When initiating communication and emotional support, you might be the first to do so.
+If you feel like you're putting in all the effort, it may indicate an unbalanced dynamic.
 Although it can be normal for this to occur sometimes, it might signify an underlying issue if long periods of your friendship have consisted of this behavior.
 Ask yourself what your friend would do if you stopped initiating conversation or support.
+If you’re doing all the work, it’s a clear sign of an unbalanced friendship.
+A good relationship involves balance, where both friends contribute to maintaining the connection.
 Would you go months without speaking?
 If so, your friend may have different priorities than you about communication.
 One-sided behaviors and desires in a friendship can hurt your self-esteem, self-worth, and self-confidence.
+A true friendship involves give and take, where both individuals share responsibility for the relationship.

 However, note that some individuals might not value the same types of communication.
 For example, your friend might be someone who doesn’t like to text but enjoys spending time together in person, whereas you value frequent text conversations.
 Neither of these preferences is necessarily unhealthy, but a conversation about these preferences could be beneficial.
 In other cases, a friend might stop reaching out when they experience a life transition, such as moving, a new relationship, or a new baby.

-They only contact you to ask for a favor
+They only contact you to ask for a favor, leaving you feeling used

 If you only receive messages or contact from your friend when they need emotional, physical, or financial support, it could indicate they’re taking advantage of you.
+In a healthy friendship, you should feel valued and appreciated for who you are, not just what you can offer.
 Instead of asking you to hang out or to strike up a conversation, they may feel that you have helped them in the past and will do so again.
+If your friend is constantly making demands without reciprocation, it’s a sign of an unhealthy relationship.
 Although occasionally helping a friend can be healthy and kind, frequently helping someone who doesn’t return the favor or takes you for granted may not be beneficial.
+This can lead to an unbalanced dynamic, where you’re always giving without receiving the same level of support.
 In these cases, setting boundaries on your time, money, and support may be valuable.

 If your friend only talks about themselves, interrupts you when you talk about yourself, or doesn’t ask you questions about your life, it may be a sign your friendship is one-sided.
 In a friendship, sharing information back and forth and offering guidance, support, and kindness to each other can be healthy.
 However, if you feel your friend doesn’t know much about you, ask yourself why that may be.